RadoslawKozaczuk/VoxelProceduralWorldGenerator/README.md

 Important parts:
 - parallelisation (Unity JobSystem)
 - procedural world generation with usage of the Perlin Noise 3D function
-- basic shader for water
+- basic shader for water (and to some extent also for terrain calculation)
-- object and scene managment
+- object and scene managment, save and load system
+- destrutable ground
+- trees!

 ![Gameplay demo](demo/demo.gif)